prvnlhr/DO.er_mern_pwa/client/src/courseData/coursesMarkDown/javascript.md

     - Enhanced object syntax with shorthand property names and computed property names.
     - Introduced modules for better code organization and encapsulation.

-# Using Custom Components
-## Using Custom Components